1ort/img2mosaic/README.md

 ![grid-0383](https://user-images.githubusercontent.com/83316072/200169771-3dccb227-7bca-4c19-819c-a685a2d3666f.jpg)

 ## Credits
-The code of the method of cutting and assembling the mosaic is written using the GPT-3 Code according to my instructions
+The code of the method of cutting and assembling the mosaic is written using the GPT-3 Codex according to my instructions